 These drives can operate in temperatures as low as -40°C to as high as +95°C (-40°F to +203°F), and their thermal shock resistance allows them to go from one end of that range to the other in just three minutes without any damage.

-They can also withstand 95% non-condensing humidity, pollution degree 2, and up to five minutes of 25 G (rms) for in 3 axes.
+They can also withstand 95% non-condensing humidity, pollution degree 2, and vibration in 3 axes for up to five minutes at 25 G (rms).

 When it comes to altitude, the sky is quite literally the limit, as they can operate as high as 25,000 m above sea level.

 - Continuous current ratings up to 45A for micro-size and 50A for mini-size.

 - Peak current ratings up to 50A for micro-size and 100A for mini-size.

 - I/O configuration for over 60 events and signals

 - Configurable to latch/non-latch as well as active-high and active-low

 - Stand-alone or network configuration